dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-12-18-ruby-refactoring.md

 ### Measurable Smells. {#chapter-5}

-Most metrics seem to correlate with length, so we tend to worry about size first (usually noticeable as a Large Module or Long Method).
+Most metrics seem to correlate with length, so we tend to worry about size first (usually noticeable as a `Large Module` or `Long Method`).

 Metrics are indicators, not absolutes.
 It’s very easy to get into the trap of making numbers without addressing the total complexity.
-So don’t refactor just for a better number; make sure it really improves your code.
+So don’t refactor just for a better number; <b>make sure it really improves your code.</b>

 The smells in this chapter are the easiest to identify.
 They’re not necessarily the easiest to fix.